(Last Updated on December 17, 2020)

 If you’ve read the previous posts in this series, you’ll know we were blessed to find a wonderful co-op not too far from our home early on in our homeschool journey.
 Year 3 we continued our weekly enrichment classes there again.
 This time my oldest took Fun & Games, Gym, Art Exploration and Nature Study.
 My preschooler had group games, crafts, introductory Spanish, and music activities in his co-op preschool class.

-We also found an online robotics course from Supercharged Science that was a blast.
+We also found an online robotics course from Supercharged Science which was a blast.
 The boys both started group piano lessons at our park district.
 And, of course… field trips galore!

 Subscribe to be notified of new posts via email!